TKontu/ESP-LED-MQTT/README.md

 * You can optionally enable ArduinoOTA to make uploading changes easier.

 ## Change Log
+05/10/2021
+ *Updated the code to be compatible with ArduinoJSON6

 19/06/2019
 * Config is now in a separate file.
 * 2 new animations added.